 “Sin is the fruit, and idolatry is the root.”
 This was something my Bible College lecturer continuously reminded me of in my class on Romans and Pauline Theology.
 This is one of those sayings I think that will last a lifetime as it will remind me of the real reason why I do the things I do (we all reap what we sow).
 That is, I can tend to worship things that aren’t God.
 These things are called idols.

 Idols saturate our culture.
 I’m not really talking about Hinduisms myriad of gods, or Buddha, or Allah.
 I’m talking about real influences that destroy our very souls.
 These idols can be pleasure, riches or fame.
 An Idol can be anything or anyone that you love more then you love your Creator.
-Idolatry is the root and the sin in your life is the fruit.
+Idolatry is the root, and the sin in your life is the fruit.
 If you worship money (the root), you could be found overworking and not spending time with your family (the fruit).
-If you are worshiping pleasure (the root), you could be found caught in a range of sins from adultery, to drunkenness, drugs or any combination of these sins (the fruit).
-If you are found worshiping other people (the root), you usually can be found becoming obsessed and your identity is found in whether or not that person (or thing) approves or disapproves of you (the fruit).
+If you are worshipping pleasure (the root), you could be found caught in a range of sins from adultery, to drunkenness, drugs or any combination of these sins (the fruit).
+If you are found worshipping other people (the root), you usually can be found becoming obsessed, and your identity is found in whether or not that person (or thing) approves or disapproves of you (the fruit).
 It is important to understand that our identity is directly intertwined with whatever it is we worship.
 This can be seen clearly at the Fall with Adam and Eve.

 The Fall: Our Identity Lost

 In Genesis, we undoubtedly see God portrayed as the supreme ruler of the universe, and sovereign over all creation.
 God creates the sun, moon, stars, water, earth, birds, fish, cattle, and plants.
 To top it all off, God creates mankind in His image and likeness (Gen 1:26-27).
 Everything was good.
 However, something went terribly wrong.
 Adam and Eve were tempted into sin and were separated from God.
 Most people might read that and understand what happened and simply move on.
-However Genesis 3 explains everything that is wrong with humanity and why we so desperately need our Creator to make us new once more.
+However, Genesis 3 explains everything that is wrong with humanity and why we so desperately need our Creator to make us new once more.
 Let us explore what happened and its relevance to us today.

 Now we know that back in chapter 2, God had made it forbidden to eat from the tree of knowledge of good and evil (Gen 2:16-17).
-The consequence of eating from the tree was death, a spiritual separation from God.
+The consequence of eating from the tree was death, spiritual separation from God.
 Unfortunately for us, that didn’t really take precedence in the minds of Adam and Eve because they were enticed with a greater promise.
 The serpent (presumably Satan) promised that if they were to eat from the tree, they would become gods themselves (Gen 3:4-5).
 Many people might rightly understand this to be a lie or a trick that the serpent had played on our original parents.
-However if we continue in the story we actually see God Himself confirm that this became a reality saying, “Behold, the man has become like one of us in knowing good and evil…” (Gen 3:22).
+However, if we continue in the story we actually see God Himself confirm that this became a reality saying, “Behold, the man has become like one of us in knowing good and evil…” (Gen 3:22).
 How does this make sense though in light of idolatry and identity?

 Second, though becoming a god happened in some sense, it wasn’t what they expected.
 The moment they put their trust or faith into the created thing (the serpent) rather then the Creator God, they recognised their shame and sin and tried desperately to cover it up using fig leaves (Gen 3:7).
 What this ultimately means is that the promise was empty.
 There is always a catch when it comes to idolatry.

-Third, because they trusted in created things instead of the Creator God, their image (or identity) was now scarred and they reflected the image of corruptible idols (creation) instead of the image of the incorruptible God.
+Third, because they trusted in created things instead of the Creator God, their image (or identity) was now scarred, and they reflected the image of corruptible idols (creation) instead of the image of the incorruptible God.
 The Apostle Paul practically writes a commentary on this in his letter to the Romans where he says,